Aliases for PCDHAC2 Gene

 GeneCards Summary for PCDHAC2 Gene

 PCDHAC2 (Protocadherin Alpha Subfamily C, 2) is a Protein Coding gene.
-GO annotations related to this gene include calcium ion binding.
-An important paralog of this gene is PCDHGA11.
+Diseases associated with PCDHAC2 include Protocadherin-Alpha Gene Cluster and Spherocytosis, Type 5.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
+An important paralog of this gene is PCDHAC1.

 UniProtKB/Swiss-Prot for PCDHAC2 Gene